JosephineGigon/FindAge/paper.md

 ## Interface

 In the interface, the user can specify several parameters that will be used in the calculation.
-These parameters are the emplacement of the Excelsheet containing the data, the model that will be used, and of a graphical representation will be produced or not.
+These parameters are the emplacement of the Excelsheet containing the data, the model that will be used, and if a graphical representation will be produced or not.
 In addition, the $\mu$ curves for different chosen values could be added to the graphical representation.

 # Lead isotopes evolution models

 ## Cumming and Richard (1975) and Sun et al. (1996) models

 The @Cumming:1975 model is based on the hypothesis of a steady growth in $\mu$ (representing the $^{238}$U/$^{204}$Pb ratio of a given reservoir) through time.
-Based on the $^{206}$Pb/$^{204}$Pb and $^{207}$Pb/$^{204}$Pb, ratios, it is possible to get the model age of crystallisation of the studied mineral by iteration.
-In this program, the model used is the one developed by @Sun:1996 for the North Australian Craton, which is the host of the mineralisation studied in this study.
+Based on the $^{206}$Pb/$^{204}$Pb and $^{207}$Pb/$^{204}$Pb ratios, it is possible to get the model age of crystallisation of the studied mineral by iteration.
 The equations in this model are the following ones:

 $\mu _{206} = (((^{206}Pb/^{204}Pb)_{t}) - A_{0}) / (e^{4.509 * \lambda _{238}} * (1 - \epsilon * (4.509 - 1/ \lambda _{238})) - e^{t * \lambda _{238}}) * (1 - \epsilon * (t - 1/ \lambda _{238})))$